Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- This season, Jayson Tatum has made 9.8 shots from the floor per game, which adds up to 21.0% of his team's total makes.
+- This season, Jayson Tatum has made 9.8 shots from the floor per game, which accounts for 21.0% of his team's total makes.

-- He's attempted 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.
+- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's attempts from beyond the arc.

 - Tatum's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- On defense, the Heat have conceded 109.8 points per game, which is second-best in the league.
+- The Heat give up 109.8 points per contest, second-ranked in the league.

-- Looking at assists, the Heat are ranked 14th in the NBA, allowing 25.6 per contest.
+- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.

-- In terms of 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the league.
+- In terms of 3-pointers, the Heat have allowed 13.1 makes per game, 28th in the NBA.

 Jayson Tatum vs. the Heat